hansonmcoombs/training-basic_python/sphinx/source/loops.rst

 Python has a number of builtin functions to assist iteration in for loops.
 First is the range function which can be used with 1-3 arguments to generate a sequence of integers.
-The sequence is held in a special object built for iteration, but we can easily transform it into a list to give an idea of what is in the range
+The sequence is held in a special object built for iteration, but we can easily transform it into a list to give an idea of what is in the range.

 .. ipython:: python

     list(range(10)) # the integers from zero up to, but not including 10 list(range(5, 11)) # the integers from 5 up to, but not including 11
     list(range(5, 26, 5])) # every 5th integer from 5 up to, but not including 26